lettre/lettre.rs/content/post/are-we-email-yet.md

 ---
-title: "Are we email yet?"
+title: "are we email yet?"
 description: "State of Rust email ecosystem"
 date: "2019-09-01"
 draft: true